Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### lightstreamer.server.proxy_adapter.socket.connection.setup.max.retries

-The (optional) max number of retries to establish a connection to the Lighstreamer server's Proxy Adapter.
+The (optional) max number of retries to establish a connection to the Lightstreamer server's Proxy Adapter.

 - **Type:** int
 - **Default:** 1